lacriman/tic-tac-toe/docs/design.md

     - check for a column
     - check if the input is a num
     - check if 0 < x <= 3
-    - return num-1 (index for an arrayw)
+    - return num-1 (index for an array)
     - repeat for a row

-- game rule validation (is the move within bounds?
-Is the cell empty?)

-- check if there a place for a move
+- check if the cell is empty?

 - add user's move on the board